By: Greg Brian

-The thought of adding honey in a pie might sound like heaven, and it is.
-If you’ve never tried honey in a pie, you just add to the sweetness level, not including bringing something healthy if using raw honey.
+The thought of adding raw honey in a pie might sound like heaven, and it is.
+If you’ve never tried honey in a pie, you just add to the sweetness level, not including bringing a wide variety of health benefits.

 Let’s look at four outstanding honey pie recipes that you should try for your family or next dinner party.